 JAVA_HOME environment variable should be set for Unix systems prior to running versioning active command and active command for edition extraction.
 The regular expression used for extracting JAVA_HOME for Unix systems is as follows:

-Active Command (file) and Active Versioning methods depend on the pattern successfully obtaining the installation path of the JBoss Application Server (WildFly).
+Active Command (file) and Active Versioning methods depend on the successfully obtained installation path of the JBoss Application Server (WildFly) by a pattern.

 The installation path is obtained as follows: